sophwest/Westrop_S_SVG_Icons/README.md

 ***01/19/2023*** - Finished SVG's
 ***01/20/2023*** - Optimized SVG's and created repo.
 ***01/20/2023*** - Cried because my ai file got corrupted and I lost my optimized svg's!
 Put in placeholder image for the time being.
 ***01/21/2023*** - Re-did SVG's!
 Added optimized SVG's to the images.
-Created static page in HTML and CSS.
+Created static page in HTML and CSS with a little Javascript.

 ## Credits